Christchurch Garden City Trust presents

 22.02.12.
 Quake anniversary flowers, Avondale Rd Bridge.
 Quake separation of span from abutment.
 Abutment would be demolished & replaced by SCIRT, 2013

 Avonside Dr: Anniversary flowers festooned Avondale Rd Bridge.
-Bridge sign:
+A bridge sign:

 Healthy Christchurch